rainerpm/CSAssignmentChecker/README.md

 ### Overview

 The **CSAssignmentChecker.py** program verifies python or java assignments submitted by students.
-This program does basic verification for Python programs and more advanced verification of JAVA programs.
-Basic verification simply compares the program's output to a teacher provided "gold" output file.
-Differences are shown by using a a visual diff tool.
-Advanced verification allows a student to submit multiple .java files which are then verified by a teacher provided Checker and/or Tester program.
+This program currently supports basic verification for Python programs and more advanced verification for JAVA programs.
+Student assignments are organized into assignment groups, each of which has a "scoreboard" file showing the results of a class's program submissions.
+The program supports directly emailing students (or using the clipboard when the school's network prevents emailing from a program).

 ### Requirements
   * Python installation & IDE